 Passed-out pilot in Canada pleads guilty to being impaired

-A pilot who passed out in a cockpit before a scheduled flight in Canada pleaded guilty on Tuesday to being impaired while in control of an aircraft.
+" A pilot who passed out in a cockpit before a scheduled flight in Canada has pleaded guilty to being impaired while in control of an aircraft.
 Miroslav Gronych was employed by Sunwing Airlines on a work visa from Slovakia.

 Comments